bhisaac/5eFP/5eFP-SRD.md

 Whenever you create a new character, assign ability scores using the standard array: (+2, +2, +1, +1, +0, -1)

 Choose and place each score as desired.
 Two ability scores represent advanced ability and talent (+2), another two represent aptitude (+1), another ability score represents average ability (+0), and the last ability score is challenged by adversity and unfavorable circumstances (-1).

-### Round Down
-Certain features and effects in the game allow you to divide a number by half or more.
-Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater.

 # Species